-- Durable Financial Power of Attorney (POA): If you are unable to handle your finances, this document will allow you to designate an agent.
-Without a POA and a designated agent, it can be hard for someone to do things on your behalf such as pay bills and file taxes.
+- Durable Financial Power of Attorney (POA): This document will allow you to designate an agent if you cannot handle your finances.
+Without a POA and a designated agent, it can be hard for someone to do things on your behalfs, such as pay bills and file taxes.

 - Advanced Health Care Directive: This document is similar to a Financial POA and allows someone to make medical decisions for you.
 This person is referred to as your agent and can make decisions such as choosing a doctor, accessing medical records, and putting you on life support.

-Exercise care before naming multiple people to serve as your agents instead of a single person who has total authority.
+Exercise care before naming multiple people to serve as your agents instead of a single person with total authority.

-Depending on the way you structure your documents, each of your agents’ signatures may be required for every decision, so consider their schedules or locations before assigning them roles.
+Depending on how you structure your documents, each agent’s signatures may be required for every decision, so consider their schedules or locations before assigning them roles.

 Make sure your banks and doctors have copies of the documents on file after you have executed them, otherwise they may deem them invalid.